By Marika Sboros

 What’s the least healthy thing you do?

-For the last couple of years, I reintroduced alcohol into my diet.
-I have an occasional wine or scotch.
-I don’t think it’s particularly healthy but as long as it’s genuinely moderate, I don’t think it’s much of a problem.
+I reintroduced alcohol into my diet.
+I have an occasional wine or scotch and don’t think it’s particularly healthy as long as it’s genuinely moderate, I don’t think it’s much of a problem.

 Have you had mentors in life?

 Yes, I’ve been very lucky to have a lot of people who have given me time and advice.
 One was my advisor during computer linguistics, Prof Graeme Hirst.
 He was exceedingly kind and always believed in me.

 Ever read a book – apart from Protein Power – that changed your life?

 The Artist’s Way by Julia Cameron.
 Initially, it was hard to read in some ways.
 I am an atheist and it has a very spiritual message.
 But that book gave me the ability to see everything I do as a creative endeavour.

 A textbook on epistemology.
 I’m taking a course at Colorado University, Boulder.
 I’m interested in how it is that we decide we know something and form our beliefs.

 What’s the best advice anyone ever gave you?